Two suicide bids affect Kolkata metro services | Devdiscourse

 Two suicide bids within a span of 12 hours on Monday hit Metro Railway services in the metropolis and caused inconvenience to commuters at peak hours.
-An unidentified person allegedly tried to commit suicide at Belgachia station at 7.50 pm, Metro spokesperson Indrani Banerjee said.
+An unidentified person allegedly tried to commit suicide by jumping in front of a train at Belgachia station at 7.50 pm, Metro spokesperson Indrani Banerjee said.

 In the first incident, a woman in her 20s, flung herself in front of an incoming train at the underground Central station around 8 am, Banerjee said.
 She, however, escaped with minor injuries owing to an alert motorman and station staff, the spokesperson said.